 Delta Dental of Washington (referenced here simply as DDWA) is a member of the nationwide Delta Dental Plans Association.
 With a Delta Dental plan from DDWA, you join more than 80 million people across the nation who have discovered the value of our coverage.
+This policy is underwritten by Delta Dental of Washington and administered by Delta Dental of Wisconsin and/or its subsidiary, Wyssta Services, Inc., our Health Care Benefit Manager.

 This document is your Policy, which is a Contract.
 Please hold onto this document, as it has answers to many questions about your dental coverage including eligibility, enrollment, changes to enrollment, benefits and claims administration.
-The Plan Overview, which shows your costs for this plan and how much we pay for your treatment, is also part of your Policy.
+The Plan Overview, which shows your costs for this plan and how much we pay for your treatment, is part of your Policy.